mo-mughrabi/mocorner/resume/index.md

 the investors and company's strategy, supervise expenditures allocation, asses risks and make sure these risks are monitored, to ensure integrity of all assets and deliveries.

+Overview technical aspects of pipeline, advise and lead development on certain projects.

 # IT Infrastructure Asst.
 Manager -- *Kuwait (Nov/2011 - May/2013)*

 **At Warba Insurance Company K.S.C**